willxie/dactyl-keyboard/README.md

 ### Everyone gets a thumb cluster!

 Added support of for the thumb clusters in the [carbonfet Dactyl library](https://github.com/carbonfet/dactyl-manuform).
 These are the "mini" and "carbonfet" thumb clusters.
+Additional trackball cluster added as well more info to be added after additional build and debug time.

-Feel free to try them out with by setting `'thumb_style'` to `'DEFAULT'`, `'MINI'`, or `'CARBONFET'`.
+Feel free to try them out with by setting `'thumb_style'` to `'DEFAULT'`, `'MINI'`, `'CARBONFET'`, `'MINIDOX'`, `'TRACKBALL_ORBYL'`, and `'TRACKBALL_CJ'`.

+Trackball features accommodate a [Perixx PERIPRO-303](https://smile.amazon.com/gp/product/B08DD6GQRV/).
+Others may fit, but this was the target ball diameter for the design.
+It is a little smaller than a Ploopy to try to fit better in the cluster.

 Rendered and actual images to be added in future commits.